Christchurch is a progressive city that lies at the edge of the Canterbury Region in New Zealand.

 Located on Rolleston Avenue, the Christchurch Botanic Gardens are easily accessible and are surrounded by several parks.

 Travel along the Pacific coast between Picton and Christchurch on New Zealand's most scenic rail excursions.

-Thanks to the train's route, you'll witness New Zealand's rough and untamed coastline regions that don't receive enough recognition as a tourist highlight for visitors traveling in the country.
+Thanks to the Coastal Pacific Train's route, you'll witness New Zealand's rough and untamed coastline regions that don't receive enough recognition as a tourist highlight for visitors traveling in the country.